Published: July 2017 (updated August 2017)

 This page was reviewed but not written by the grant investigator.
 HSA staff also reviewed this page prior to publication.

-The Open Philanthropy Project awarded a grant of £331,458 ($419,236 at time of conversion) to the Humane Slaughter Association (HSA) to support its work to improve farm animal welfare in China.
+The Open Philanthropy Project recommended a grant of £331,458 ($419,236 at time of conversion) to the Humane Slaughter Association (HSA) to support its work to improve farm animal welfare in China.
 HSA plans to use this grant to translate its guides on humane handling, transport, stunning, and slaughter into Mandarin Chinese and publicize the translated publications in Chinese agriculture industry magazines.
 It also plans to pay for HSA staff to travel to China to lecture at veterinary universities and train staff at slaughterhouses and livestock markets, and invite Chinese officials for an expenses-paid study tour of slaughterhouses and livestock markets in the United Kingdom.
 We are excited about this project’s potential to reduce suffering and institutionalize farm animal welfare values.

 August 2017 update: we wrote more about our decision to make this grant, and other grants to support farm animal welfare in China, on this page.